Why this programme

 What does this study entail?

 How are social inequalities produced and maintained?
-Why are family ties becoming more important in order to be successful in life?
-How can public policies help to reduce social inequalities?
-This master programme offers insights into the causes and consequences of social inequality and sheds light on ways in which public policies can reduce it.
+Do family ties and education contribute to or improve inequalities?
+How can we make a positive contribution to our communities?
+This master's programme offers insights into the causes and consequences of social inequalities and sheds light on ways that individuals, groups, and governments can work toward social change.

-At the local, national and global levels, an intense period of social transformation and fragmentation can be observed.
-We are witnesses to increasing social and political polarisation in our communities and countries while catchphrases such as detraditionalisation, globalisation, neoliberalism and automation involve real transformations of work and family life, of cities and states, and of people’s entitlements and international mobilities.
+We are witnesses to increasing social and political polarisation in our communities and countries while catchphrases such as detraditionalisation, globalisation, neoliberalism and automation involve real transformations of education, work and family life, of cities and states, and of people’s entitlements and international mobilities.
 Historic forces, such as colonization, are increasingly entering the public sphere of conversation as we connect the dots to pervasive inequalities today.
-Migration, whether voluntary or forced, has changed the face and structure of both cities and families whereas new technologies transform both work and urban government.
-These social transformations have led to growing social inequalities across countries in the world.
+Migration, whether voluntary or forced, has changed the face and structure of cities, schools and families whereas new technologies transform the very nature of our day-to-day lives.
 Within this context, it is vital to gain a better understanding of social inequalities to spur change.

 Is this the right programme for you?

-In this society studies programme, we want to understand the complex interplay between social structure, family environment and individual behaviour.
+In this society studies programme, we want to understand the complex interplay between social structure, institutions, and individual behaviour.
 Therefore, it is important to bridge divisions between disciplines.
-This provides a detailed understanding of the ways in which social inequality manifests itself across diverse communities and contexts.
-Both at the national and international level.
+This provides a detailed understanding of the ways in which social inequalities manifests across communities and contexts.

 Due to the unique interdisciplinary approach, you will learn to answer questions like: